smcurrey528/dev-bot/README.md

 Since I am new to creating bots, I used Slack's BotKit to build my custom bot using Node.js.
 This is a great resource to use if you want to create your own bot because it also walks you through using your local tunnel to connect the Slack integration.

+Botkit has a special event handler called hears() that makes it easy to configure your bot to listen for this type of trigger.